openstack/nova-specs/specs/juno/approved/virt-driver-large-pages.rst

 ----------------

-If other hypervisors allow the control over large page usage, they could be enhanced to support the same flavour extra specs settings.
-If the hypervisor has self-determined control over large page usage, then it is valid to simply ignore this new flavour setting. ie do nothing.
+If other hypervisors allow the control over large page usage, they could be enhanced to support the same flavor extra specs settings.
+If the hypervisor has self-determined control over large page usage, then it is valid to simply ignore this new flavor setting. ie do nothing.

 Implementation
 ==============